eegg/school-policies-and-procedures/src/parental-involvement.rst

 Some guardians are less well represented in early years settings.
 These include fathers, guardians living apart from their children but involved in their lives, and working guardians.
 We will ensure all parents are included.
-This means taking different strategies for involving differet types of guardian.
+This means taking different strategies for involving different types of guardian.

 Procedures